Types of Licensing

 The art licensing community is relatively small and fragmented compared to the other major categories of licensed properties.
 Art licensing encompasses everything from individual artists who support their artistic endeavors via licensing to well-established businesses that create art and design specifically to decorate a wide range of products, including prints, home décor, housewares, home textiles, publishing, giftware, apparel – literally any product whose appeal can be enhanced via an attractive or evocative image, design or pattern.
 Today art licensing, because of its timelessness, the ability to target specific niches, year-round profit potential and moderate costs, is a vitally important segment of the worldwide licensing industry.

-*Latest figures available; source – LIMA Licensing Survey
+*Latest figures available; source – LIMA Global Licensing Industry Survey